ArlatPS/notesPS/ts.md

   }
   ```
   - more limited - only describes object type
-  - **intefaces are open - can be augmented by calling interface IName {} again - it adds/modifies**
+  - **interfaces are open - can be augmented by calling interface IName {} again - it adds/modifies**
   - inheritance
     - **class Dog implements AnimalLike**
     - **interface Name extends ClassName**
-- interfaces and types can be recursvie
+- interfaces and types can be recursive
   ```
   type nestedNumbers = number | nestedNumbers[]
   ```